 Having any one of these signs or symptoms may be normal, but having several of them, particularly with language delay, should prompt more concern.

 The symptoms of autism are generally the same for both boys and girls.
-However, because autism is diagnosed in boys far more often than girls, classic symptoms are often described in a skewed manor.
+However, because autism is

 For example, an excessive interest in trains, the wheels on trucks, or strange dinosaur trivia is often very noticeable.
 A girl who doesn’t play with trains, trucks, or dinosaurs might display less noticeable behaviors, like arranging or dressing dolls in a particular way.